Paul Whitehead: England: Liberty Records and Charisma Records

 An art show in London in the mid-sixties led to Whitehead being picked up as an in-house artist for the London office of Jazz record label Liberty Records.
 Previously, he had been studying at the University of Oxford on an art scholarship.
 The first record cover he designed was for a repackaged Fats Domino album.
 This was followed by a series of work for other reissues for the UK market.
 In 1968, Whitehead became the original art director for Time Out in London magazine, which led him to further commissions for album covers.

-After a meeting with producer John Anthony, Whitehead was introduced to Tony Stratton-Smith, the founder of Charisma Records.
-Stratton-Smith introduced Whitehead to Genesis, and he was hired to do the cover to their 1970 album, Trespass.
+After a meeting with producer John Anthony, Whitehead was introduced to Tony Stratton Smith, the founder of Charisma Records.
+Smith introduced Whitehead to Genesis, and he was hired to do the cover to their 1970 album, Trespass.
 Charisma Records allowed Whitehead complete creative control over his work.
 Fruitful work in collaboration with Genesis, Van der Graaf Generator, Lindisfarne, and Peter Hammill followed at Charisma.
 Additionally, Whitehead is also credited as a performer on the Peter Hammill albums Fool's Mate (drums) and In Camera (percussion).